-Pyka's fixed-wing P-400b UAS will operate around 300 feet AGL at speeds up to 70 to 90 mile per hour, in rural, remote, and controlled operational environments.
-Using drones instead of humans or manned aircraft to conduct these aerial spraying operations will eliminate the risk to workers and allow the work to be completed efficiently, in a fraction of the time it would take human beings to do this work.
+Pyka's fixed-wing Pelican UAS will operate around 300 feet Above Ground Level ("AGL") at speeds up to 70 to 90 mile per hour, in rural, remote, and controlled operational environments.
+Using drones instead of humans or manned rotorcraft to conduct these aerial spraying operations will eliminate the risk to workers and allow the work to be completed efficiently, in a fraction of the time it would take human beings to do this work.
+When the UAS will pass over a road, Pyka will ensure there is no vehicle or person in the vicinity.

-Pyka states that it will comply with the conditions and limitations in Exemption 17936 (DroneSeed) and Exemption 11448 (Yamaha).
+Pyka notes that the a LIDAR obstacle avoidance system.
+Pelican includes several improvements in safety and reliability, including.
+Pyka states that it will comply with the conditions and limitations in Exemption 17936 (DroneSeed) and Exemption 11448 (Yamaha), with several exceptions.
 The Coalition supported both petitions for exemption, and agrees that compliance with the conditions and limitations set forth in these exemptions will achieve an equivalent level of safety.
-Pyka also cites its safety record in conducting more than 3,700 miles of authorized flights in New Zealand, and notes it is in collaboration with the Nevada Institute for Autonomous Systems (NIAS).
+Pyka also cites its safety record in conducting more than 10,000 miles of authorized flights in New Zealand, and notes it is seeking a Special Airworthiness Certificate in the Experimental Category.

-&lt;sup>1 Members of the Small UAV Coalition are listed at www.smallauvcoalition.org.
+1 Members of the Small UAV Coalition are listed at www.smallauvcoalition.org.